arnab-sen/GALADE/README.md

 See https://abstractionlayeredarchitecture.com/ for more details on ALA.

-## Getting Started Guide
+## Getting Started

-This guide will use the following project as an example: https://github.com/arnab-sen/ALASandbox
+This guide will help you get started with using GALADE, and will use the following project as an example: https://github.com/arnab-sen/ALASandbox

+This guide was made using GALADE v1.13.0.

 ### Visualising an Existing ALA Project
 First, use `File > Open Project` to locate the ALASandbox folder.
 This will cause GALADE to look through the `ALACore/ProgrammingParadigms` and `ALACore/DomainAbstractions` folders, parse any C# classes and interfaces found, and create internal models of abstractions that can be visualised.